rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ## Callbacks

-Let's expand on the above example.
+It's possible to expand the previous example with a callback:

 {% highlight lua %}
 -- Show form when the /formspec command is used.